Honors and Prizes

 Grade Point Average by College

 College of Letters and Science.
-Graduation with "honors" requires that a student meet the appropriate grade point requirement described in the above table for all UC courses completed.
+Graduation with “ honors ” requires that a student meet the appropriate grade point requirement described in the above table for all UC courses completed.
 Students who meet the grade point requirement for graduation with honors, and who complete the Honors Program of the College of Letters and Science, may be recommended by their departments for graduation with high honors or highest honors on the basis of an evaluation of their academic achievements in the major and in the honors project in particular.
 Graduating students will not be awarded honors with the bachelor's degree if more than eight units of grade I (Incomplete) appear on their transcripts.
 The College Committee on Honors may consider exceptions to this condition.
-Petitions for this purpose should be submitted to the deans' office.
+Petitions for this purpose should be submitted to the Undergraduate Education and Advising Office.

 The Honors Program in the College of Letters and Science permits students to pursue a program of study in their major at a level significantly beyond that defined by the normal curriculum.
 It represents an opportunity for the qualified student to experience aspects of the major that are representative of advanced study in the field.
 Successful completion of the College Honors Program is a necessary prerequisite to consideration for the awarding of high or highest honors at graduation.